-- Double-subverted in Community when the study group cannot work out what happened to Annie's missing pen.
+- Community: Double-subverted when the study group cannot work out what happened to Annie's missing pen.
 Unwilling to believe any of the group stole it, they agree to believe Troy's manufactured story that a ghost took it.
-In fact, it was Troy's escaped pet monkey, Annie's Boobs.
+In fact, it was Troy's escaped pet monkey.

-- Often played non-comedically in House.
-In medical jargon, an unexpected diagnosis is referred to a "zebra".
+- House: Often played non-comedically.
+In medical jargon, an unexpected diagnosis is referred to as a "zebra".
 Justified, in this case, because dealing with the zebra cases is the entire reason for House's department existing.
 They only get the weird cases that the regular doctors can't figure out, similar to how Sherlock Holmes probably didn't deal with many conventional crimes that Scotland Yard was able to deal with on their own.

 - Monk has effectively made cases against people who were in outer space or even in a coma at the time of the murder.
 It's pretty much guaranteed that, as he only works the insane cases that no-one else can figure out, the murderer will always be the least likely suspect with an air-tight alibi.

-- Similarly, one episode of Psych has a body found in the ocean with what looks like large teethmarks.
+- Psych: One episode has a body found in the ocean with what looks like large teethmarks.
 While the police posit ideas like a shark, or an unusual knife, "psychic" detective Shawn immediately says a dinosaur did it.
 No prize for guessing who was right.
 When he explains his logic after the Cold Opening, it actually makes sense.
 The fact that it's completely ridiculous is what throws people off, and the chain of events that led to said injuries and death is convoluted and bizarre, but his initial deduction was spot-on and perfectly reasonable.

 - Red vs. Blue plays with this.
 At one point the Reds try to figure out why Lopez disappeared, then later the Warthog went nuts and started trying to kill Sarge.
 Donut actually hits on the rather bizarre correct answer: Church got killed, then his ghost possessed Lopez to use for a body, then the Blues accidentally triggered the Hog's remote control while looking for Lopez's "fix stuff" function.
 But the other Reds think Sarge's brainwashing beam idea is more likely, and they'd rejected that one out of hand for the Mundane Solution that the Blues reprogrammed Lopez.

-- This shows up a couple of times in Questionable Content.
+- Questionable Content: This shows up a couple of times.

 - Also occurs in the explanation for Steve's infrequent appearances for a long stretch of the comic.
 The two possible explanations were "he got drunk and dicked around for a while" or "he became a secret agent and blew up an island," and it was implied that not even he knew for sure which was true.
 Until later, when he ran across The Baroness from his story.

-- Peanuts: After rehearsing for a Christmas pageant, Sally talks about waiting for Harold Angel to sing.
+- Peanuts: In It's Christmastime Again, Charlie Brown, while rehearsing for a Christmas pageant, Sally talks about waiting for Harold Angel to sing.
 Charlie Brown thinks this is just the standard Mondegreen for "Hark the Herald Angels Sing" until a kid named Harold Angel shows up looking for Sally.

-- In the SpongeBob SquarePants episode "Bubble Buddy", SpongeBob makes a bubble mannequin and acts as if he were alive.
-The other get tired of SpongeBob's antics and try to pop the bubble.
-But just as they are about to, Bubble Buddy suddenly comes to life and stops them, confirming that he was alive all along.
+- SpongeBob SquarePants: In "Bubble Buddy", SpongeBob makes a bubble mannequin and acts as if he were alive.
+The others get tired of SpongeBob's antics and try to pop the bubble, but just as they are about to Bubble Buddy suddenly comes to life and stops them, confirming that he was alive all along.